*If your question isn’t answered here, write to us at firstname.lastname@example.org to send us yours!

 1) What is Sesi magazine, anyway?

 Sesi means “sister” in Sotho, a Bantu language mainly spoken in Southern Africa.
-We rep Black teen girls to the fullest — filling that void in mainstream magazine media, in which Black girls and their voices are virtually invisible.
+As *the* Black teen magazine, we rep to the fullest — filling that void in mainstream magazine media, in which Black girls and their voices are virtually invisible.
+Sesi is 100% Black woman-owned and operated.

 2) Is Sesi an online magazine?

 Nope.
 Sesi is a print magazine.
-You can get yours by clicking the subscribe tab above.
+You can get yours by subscribing here.
 Sesi is printed quarterly, which means we publish a spring issue, a summer issue, a fall issue, and a winter issue each year.

 3) Can I buy Sesi in stores?